-The sequester mechanism, if left unmodified, along with other pressures on government spending, are negatively impacting our business and could have further negative impacts on us in the future.
+The sequester mechanism, if left unmodified beyond the government's Fiscal Year 2015, along with other pressures on government spending, are negatively impacting our business and could have further negative impacts on us in the future.
 We may experience disruption of existing programs, delays in contract awards, and other actions, including partial or complete contract terminations.

-During our FY2013, we took steps to make sure our cost structure is in line with our expectations of future business opportunities given the challenging environment for companies in our industry.
+During our FY2014, we took steps to make sure our cost structure is in line with our expectations of future business opportunities given the challenging environment for companies in our industry.
 We believe we are well positioned to win new business in the market areas we focus on, where the government is expected to continue to spend while constrained by sequestration.

-At June 30, 2013, we had approximately 14,900 employees.
+At June 30, 2014, we had approximately 15,300 employees.